nz-trust-framework/nz-verify/README.md

 NZ Verify will support additional technologies and use cases in the future.
 This includes:
 *    NFC Device Engagement for Apple iOS
 *    Alternative Data Elements as proposed in ISO/IEC 18013-5 Second Revision

+## Contributing
+We encourage feedback from all parties interested in the development of NZ Verify.
+There are a number of ways to contribute.

+**[Issues](../../issues)** can be raised directly through this repository.
+These should relate to specific or defineable issues.

+**[Discussions](../../discussions)** can be raised directly through this respository.
+These can pose broader questions or open a wider conversation related to New Zealand digital identity ecosystem, but should relate to matters that can be addressed through this document.

+Alternatively, you can get in contact with us to provide feedback, thoughts, or questions directly to [nzverifyapp@dia.govt.nz](mailto:nzverifyapp@dia.govt.nz)